fantastic-rambo/Tip-Calculator/README.md

 # tip-cacus
-This is a Tip Calculator.
+This is a Tip Calculator for give tips.